Motion-Controller/prj_UPA_minimal/README.md

 ---
+###### The Problem:
-[Smoothieware](http://smoothieware.org/smoothieboard) does not have an option for driving character LCD.
+[Smoothieware](http://smoothieware.org/smoothieboard) does not have an option for driving character LCDs with Parallel interface.
 It can only drive graphical SPI LCDs.
 This is probably due to lack of GPIO pins (Ethernet functionality is using a lot of GPIO…)

-Smoothieboard developer offers an [add-on board](http://smoothieware.org/rrdglcdadapter), that can translate the SPI bitstream for
-I2C LCD and (The more common) parallel LCD.
+Smoothieboard developer offers an [add-on board](http://smoothieware.org/rrdglcdadapter), that can translate the SPI-bitstream to I2C-LCD or to (The more common) parallel-LCD.
-This board has a complex shape and fits only on Smoothieboard, but
+This board has a complex shape and fits only on Smoothieboard.
+The firmware is open source, called Universal Panel Adapter (UPA) and  is available in Github

+###### A Solution:
-The firmware is open source, called Universal Panel Adapter (UPA), is available in Github and can be used with Arduino boards or a plain ATmega328 microprocessor.
+UPA firmware can be used with Arduino boards or a plain ATmega328 microprocessor.

-On this small project [prj_UPA_minimal]([https://github.com/nikoschalikias/prj_UPA_minimal), we deploy UPA firmware on a minimal and tidy implementation, to be used with a 3D printer controller with SPI only GLCD interface like [n-PRO-3DP](https://www.n-blocks.net/nmodules/doku.php?id=nblocks:ni-pro-3dp), [SmoothieBoard](http://smoothieware.org/smoothieboard) and other boards driven by Smoothieware.
+On this small project [prj_UPA_minimal]([https://github.com/nikoschalikias/prj_UPA_minimal), we deploy UPA firmware on a minimal and tidy hardware implementation, to be used with a 3D printer controller with SPI only GLCD interface like [n-PRO-3DP](https://www.n-blocks.net/nmodules/doku.php?id=nblocks:ni-pro-3dp), [SmoothieBoard](http://smoothieware.org/smoothieboard) and other boards driven by Smoothieware.
-With the UPA minimal Board, any 20x4 LCD can be used with Smoothieware.
+With the UPA minimal Board, common 20x4 LCDs can be used with Smoothieware.

 The Board is developed in iterations: starting with a Breadboard 1st iteration, a perforated-board 2nd iteration and  a PCB 3d iteration

 ---
-Block Diagram
+**Block Diagram**

 <img